-This study focuses on the application of the HAZOP method, the objective of which is to determine the adverse events that will subsequently be pre-selected and studied by the Fault Tree Method to better present the probable causes, while the ALOHA software to simulate the threat zones.
-Below are some works on this topic.
-Smith and Doe [5] explore the application of HAZOP in a hydrocarbon processing plant, showcasing a systematic approach to risk identification and mitigation.
+This study focuses on the application of the HAZOP method, the objective of which is to determine the adverse events that will subsequently be pre-selected and studied by the Fault Tree method to better present the probable causes, while the ALOHA software simulates the threat zones.
+The papers listed below refer to this topic.
+Smith and Doe [5] explore the application of HA-ZOP in a hydrocarbon processing plant, showcasing a systematic approach to risk identification and mitigation.
 The authors detail how the HAZOP methodology was employed to analyze various operational scenarios within the hydrocarbon processing plant.
 By breaking down processes into nodes and examining deviations from design intentions, the study identified critical hazards such as overpressure, leakage, and equipment failure.
-Smith and Doe highlight that this structured approach not only pinpointed specific risks but also facilitated discussions among multidisciplinary teams, enhancing the robustness of the safety analysis.
+Smith and Doe highlight that not only did this structured approach pinpoint specific risks but also facilitated discussions among multidisciplinary teams, enhancing the robustness of the safety analysis.